A Guide To Pondicherry - Pastel Colours and Pastries

 Opening times: Sunday mornings from 10am till late afternoon / early evening.

-If you’d like a more curated exploration of Pondicherry’s vibrant markets, then why not check out this tour with Get Your Guide.
+If you’d like a more curated exploration of Pondicherry’s vibrant markets, then why not check out this tour with Get Your Guide which includes both a visit to a market and a cooking class once you’ve bought all the fresh ingredients!

 After a sunkissed day exploring the picturesque streets, there was no better way to watch the sun go down, than with a beer in hand at one of Pondicherry’s many rooftop bars.